Registered Ewe Lambs are

 be provided to the buyer and the CoR will be mailed to buyer at a later

-date.)
+date.
 Please note: This means the lambs are

 me as the breeder.
 The buyers will be responsible for

-registries making them the new owners of the sheep.
+the new owner(s) of the sheep.

 - You will receive an